haryati75/my-tdd-app/README.md

 # Trivia World App

-Trivia World App is a simple React application that allows users to discover interesting facts about numbers using the [Numbers API](http://numbersapi.com/).
-Enter a number, click "Get Trivia", and the app will fetch and display a fun fact about that number.
-You can also toggle the visibility of the trivia fact.
+Trivia World App is a simple React application that allows users to discover interesting trivia questions using the [Open Trivia Database API](https://opentdb.com/).
+Click "Get Trivia" and the app will fetch and display a fun true/false trivia question.
+You can answer the question and get instant feedback on whether your answer is correct.

+More info can be found here: [Open Trivia Database](https://opentdb.com/api_config.php).

 ## Features

-- Enter any number to get a trivia fact
-- Fetches facts live from the Numbers API
+- Fetches live trivia questions from the Open Trivia Database API
-- Toggle trivia fact visibility
+- Answer true/false questions and get instant feedback
 - Built with React, TypeScript, and Vite
 - Tested with Vitest and React Testing Library